codex503/web-optimization-project/README.md

     * minified css
     * minified js file
     * Moved movingPizzas1 div out of container line 10 and 11 pizza.html
-    * changed range in for loop in main.js line 527 from 200 to 25
+    * changed range in for loop in main.js line 527 from 200 to 12
+    * changed variable s equal to 12 instead of 256 line 528 in main.js